 Real, compelling, and often raw depictions like those in American Son are crucial to moving us forward as a nation, and they are all too rare.
 Research by The Opportunity Agenda has repeatedly found that entertainment media representations of black men and boys—as one example—are distorted, disproportionately depicting us as associated with crime and violence and underrepresenting our real-life roles as everyday participants in America's social fabric.
 They also include few depictions of the obstacles to equal opportunity and equal justice that people of color disproportionately face.
 We've found similar trends in popular media regarding depictions of Latinx immigrants.

-We are pleased to partner with Kerry Washington and American Son to help move audiences from empathy to action.
-But American Son isn’t alone in these conversations.
+We have been pleased to partner with Kerry Washington and American Son to help move audiences (both in theaters and soon on Neflix) from empathy to action.
+But American Son wasn’t alone in these conversations.
 Other pop culture works like Black Panther, The Hate U Give and even Spider-Man: Into the Spider Verse are helping to tell a new and nuanced story about the nation that we are and can be when it comes to inclusion and equal dignity.

-As we’ve found in our talk-backs with American Son’s audiences, the conversation after the lights go up can be as moving and important as the production itself.
+As we found in our talk-backs with American Son’s audiences, the conversation after the lights go up can be as moving and important as the production itself.